-&lt;sup>22 Online Dispute Resolution Center established by e-Commerce Laws Nets and Beijing Deofar Consulting Ltd.
+22 Online Dispute Resolution Center established by E-commerce Laws Nets and Beijing Deofar Consulting Ltd.

-&lt;sup>23 Promulgated by the Decree No. 31 on August 31, 1994
+23 Promulgated by the Decree No. 31 on August 31, 1994

 - ii.
 Consumer courts shall be established in all districts of each province. - iii.
 It shall be mandatory for all online businesses to set up efficient customer support system and dispute resolution mechanism.
-For this purpose, the guidelines mentioned in Code of Conduct (Annexure-IV) shall be binding on all e-Commerce platforms. - iv.
+For this purpose, the guidelines mentioned in Code of Conduct (Schedule B) shall be binding on all e-commerce platforms. - iv.
 The federal and provincial governments shall make arrangements for establishing independent alternate dispute resolution centers in which independent arbitrators and mediators, and not the serving judicial officer, shall be employed for expeditious settlement of disputes. - v.
 E-Courts shall be established for quick processing of consumer cases and their disposal in an efficient and effective manner.

-V - TAXATION STRUCTURE
+V-TAXATION STRUCTURE